 - Annual Meeting – The 2016 River Pines Annual Meeting will be held on September 21, 2016 at the Costick Center.
 We will be electing new board members.
 Please put this date on your calendar and plan to attend.

-- Board Meeting – The next Board meeting will be on May 24th, after which we resume the fourth Tuesday schedule.
+- Board Meeting – The next Board meeting will be on June 28th after which we resume the fourth Tuesday of the month.

-- 2016 Spring Information Meeting This meeting will be on May 18, 2016 at the Farmington Hills Costick Center.
+- 2017 Spring Information Meeting – The next Spring Information Meeting will be held in May 2017 and the actual date will be posted here as soon as it is available.
 The meeting will start at 7:00 pm.
 Please plan to attend and find out what’s going on in River Pines.

 River Pines is managed by McShane & Associates, Inc. and handles the day-to-day administration of the association.
 Most of your questions or concerns can be handled by contacting their office.